Quantcast

-Believe or not, there are actually franchise businesses that kind of stink, and should be avoided at all costs.
+Believe or not, there are actually food franchise businesses that kind of stink, and should be avoided at all costs.

 You want names, right?
 Like in the post I wrote about a certain coaching franchise?
 Well, you won’t be getting specific names from me this time around.